Jenny Zeng

+Zeng is also a board member of the Future Forum and a member of The Nature Conservancy.

 Biography

-Zeng was born into a military family in Chongqing, China.
 She was the third daughter of her parents.
 She studied international trade at Beijing Electronic Industrial Management Institute and graduated in 1996.

-In 2002 she became the first Executive Director of China Venture Capital Association (CVCA).
-She started her first company Maple Valley Investments (枫谷投资) in 2004.
+In 2002, she became the first executive director of China Venture Capital Association.
+She started her first company Maple Valley Investments in 2004.
 Maple Valley gained fame by helping InTime Department Store raise US$90 million of private investment and later go public and attracted many other high-profile clients.

-In 2014 she founded MSA Capital which focuses on investing in AI, genomics, mobility, consumer internet and SaaS.
-Her investments have included Yidu, Boss Zhiping, Cider, Mobike and Uber.
+In 2014, she founded MSA Capital which focuses on investing in AI, genomics, mobility, consumer internet and SaaS.
+Her investments have included Mobike and Uber.

-Zeng is a board member of Apple Foundation, the largest non-public charitable foundation in Tibet, and has built libraries, reading rooms and environmental projects in the region.
-She is also a member of The Nature Conservancy and a board member of Future Forum.

-Achievements

-In 2021, Zeng was awarded as one of The Best Private Equity Investor in China by CVAwards.

-In 2022, Zeng was ranked 57th on the Forbes China Venture Capital 100.

-In 2022, Zeng was selected as the 30 Most Influential Investors in China by Fortune China.

-In 2022, MSA Capital led by Zeng was ranked Top 28 on 2022 Top 50 Best VC Funds by China FOF Research Center.

-In 2022 and 2023, Zeng was selected as one of Forbes China Female Venture Capitalist Top 20 in two consecutive years.

 Personal life

 Zeng gave birth to a child in the spring of 2010.